WSCC-FM: Switch to Oldies

 Hot 94 failed to make headway due to strong competition from Top 40 stations WKQB (Q-107) and WSSX (95SSX).
 Hot 94 had a 3,000-watt signal, while WKQB and WSSX were 100,000 watts.
-In mid-1989, Hot 94 dumped the CHUrban format as well as much of the staff and flipped to Oldies as Hot Gold 94 WWHT.
+In mid-1989, Hot 94 dumped the CHUrban format as well as much of the staff and flipped to oldies as Hot Gold 94 WWHT.
 Again, ratings failed to materialize.

 In early 1990, WWHT switched to an Urban Contemporary format as WUJM, 94 Jams.
 But once again, the station faced strong competition from established Urban stations WWWZ and WPAL-FM.
 It switched to easy listening and soft adult contemporary by late 1991 as "Easy 94.3".

 Fly 94 and The Beat

-In the Fall of 1992, WUJM entered into a LMA with WSSX, which resulted in the station's format changed to Contemporary hit radio (CHR) as "Fly 94."
-The WSSP call sign was added that October.
-Although the station became Charleston's only CHR when WSSX moved to a Hot Adult Contemporary format in December 1992, the ratings for WSSP were still dismal.
+In the Fall of 1992, WUJM entered into a local marketing agreement (LMA) with WSSX, which resulted in the station's format changed to contemporary hit radio (CHR) as "Fly 94."
+The call sign switched to WSPP that October.
+Although the station became Charleston's only CHR when WSSX moved to a Hot Adult Contemporary format in December 1992, the ratings for WSSP were still low.
 In September 1993, the LMA was broken off and WSSP flipped to satellite fed adult standards as "Stardust 94.3."

 In 1999, Clear Channel Broadcasting, the forerunner to current owner iHeartMedia, bought both WSCC and WSSP.
 WSSP dropped adult standards for a return to Rhythmic Contemporary under the "94.3 The Beat" name.
 In the Spring 1999 ratings, The Beat finished second to WWWZ among 18-34 listeners and doubled its numbers with that audience.
 By 2002, WSSP flipped to Urban Contemporary as "Power 94.3."
 Clear Channel also boosted WSSP's power to 25,000 watts, allowing it to be heard around Charleston and most of its suburbs.

 Debut of Talk format

 WSCC's signal on AM 730 was limited to 1,000 watts by day and 100 watts at night.
-Clear Channel wanted to make its talk radio format more widely available; as a result, in early 2004, WSSP dropped the urban format and began simulcasting WSCC's talk format.
+Clear Channel wanted to make its talk radio format more widely available.
+As a result, in early 2004, WSSP dropped the urban format and began simulcasting WSCC's talk format.
 FM 94.3 would change callsigns to WSCC-FM.